ipython/ipython/README.rst

 update your project configurations and requirements as necessary.

-The Notebook, Qt console and a number of other pieces are now parts of *Jupyter*.
+The Notebook, Qt console and a number of other pieces are now parts of the *Jupyter*.
 See the `Jupyter installation docs <https://jupyter.readthedocs.io/en/latest/install.html>`__ if you want to use these.